mend/renovate-ce-ee/docs/2-configuration.md

 Before running Renovate Pro, you need to provision it as an App on GitHub Enterprise, and retrieve the ID + private key provided.
 This requires GitHub Enterprise 2.12 or later.
 Name the app "Renovate" so that it shows up as "renovate[bot]" in Pull Requests and can be recognised when GitHub sends webhooks.

+For the webhook, point it to `/webhook` on port 80 of the server that you will run Renovate Pro on, e.g. http://1.2.3.4/webhook
-Be sure to enter a webhook secret when adding the app.
-If you don't care about a secret, then enter 'renovate'.
+Be sure to enter a webhook secret too.
+If you don't care about the value, then enter 'renovate' as that is the default secret that the webhook handler process uses.

 ## Configure Renovate Pro